waybyte/example-ssl-socket/README.md

-# Logicrom SDK - SSL socket example
+# Logicrom OpenCPU SDK - SSL socket example

 ## How to build